-Since the Power of Choice reforms of 2017, new rooftop solar PV installations require the replacement of an existing accumulation meter with a new smart meter2.
+Since the Power of Choice reforms in 2017, new rooftop solar PV installations require the replacement of an existing accumulation meter with a new smart meter.
 In previous determinations, the NSLP was used as the representative load profile for residential and small business customers because the majority (about 90 per cent in 2020, and 80 per cent in 2021) of residential and small business customers in Queensland were on accumulation (or basic) meters.
 And those customers with interval (or smart) meters were in the minority.
 However, ACIL Allen estimates the penetration of interval meters in Queensland in 2022 increased to about 30 per cent.

-With the likely continued roll out of interval meters due to, in part by retailers responding to various market incentives, the end-of-life replacement of older accumulation meters, and due to the AEMC's recommendation of a target of 100 per cent uptake of smart meters by 2030, it is likely that customers on interval meters will be the majority in the next few years.
+With the likely continued roll out of interval meters due to retailers responding to various market incentives, the end-of-life replacement of older accumulation meters and the AEMC's recommended target of 100 per cent uptake of smart meters by 2030, it is likely customers on interval meters will be the majority in the next few years.